dropbox/AffectedModuleDetector/README.md

-If you want to add a custom gradle command to execute with impact analysis you must declare [AffectedModuleConfiguration.CustomTask](https://github.com/dropbox/AffectedModuleDetector/blob/main/affectedmoduledetector/src/main/kotlin/com/dropbox/affectedmoduledetector/AffectedModuleConfiguration.kt) which is implementing [AffectedModuleTaskType]() in the configuration in `build.gradle` of your project:
+If you want to add a custom gradle command to execute with impact analysis you must declare [AffectedModuleConfiguration.CustomTask](https://github.com/dropbox/AffectedModuleDetector/blob/main/affectedmoduledetector/src/main/kotlin/com/dropbox/affectedmoduledetector/AffectedModuleConfiguration.kt) which is implementing the [AffectedModuleTaskType](https://github.com/dropbox/AffectedModuleDetector/blob/main/affectedmoduledetector/src/main/kotlin/com/dropbox/affectedmoduledetector/AffectedModuleTaskType.kt) interface in the configuration in `build.gradle` of your project:

 ```groovy
 // ...